legion0/llbalancer/README.md

 File -> Make a copy
 ```

-* On File/Edit/View row you should have a new menu at the end called `LLBalancer` , select the new menu and hit `Fetch` , it will take you through the rest of the steps required.
+* On File/Edit/View row you should have a new menu at the end called `LLBalancer` , select the new menu and hit `Fetch` , it will take you through the rest of the setup steps.

+## For Developers/Contributors

-## Manifest
+### Manifest

 We need a minified manifest since Google Apps Script UrlFetchApp has a limit of 50MB for the response and some manifest resposnes are >50MB.